N-body linear force law allowing analytic solutions: Collision handling algorithm for particles in a container

 The change in momentum for each particle due to the collision is calculated, and the total change in momentum is summed for all particles.
 This summed momentum change is used to update the velocity of the center of mass (\( V_{\text{cm}} \)).
 To this point, no particle positions have been changed.

 Using the updated center of mass velocity and the current positions and velocities of the particles, new parameters for each particle's trajectories are calculated.
 The positions and velocities of all particles are then advanced to \( t + \Delta t \), ensuring that no further collisions occur within this time step.
 The algorithm then repeats this process for subsequent time steps.
+This collision-handling algorithm has an $\mathcal{O}(\Delta t)$ error in both position and velocity.

-As an example, the data provided involves $N =$ 40,000 particles over 500,000 time steps.
+As an example, the data provided in Figs. \ref{fig:swarm_plots} and \ref{fig:Fireball} involves $N =$ 40,000 particles over 500,000 time steps.
 This simulation runs on a standard laptop in less than 40 seconds.
 For scenarios involving fixed walls, or when expansion into a larger container is permitted, energy conservation is confirmed within computational precision.